 The Rovi Media Collection was donated to the MSU Libraries in March 2015 by the Rovi Corporation.
 It includes nearly 700,000 music CDs, more than 160,000 DVDs and over 17,000 video games, and is one of the largest publicly accessible media collections in the world.

 The Selma and Stanley Hollander Faculty Book Collection was established in 1998 to recognize and honor the impressive body of scholarly and creative work produced by MSU faculty, emeriti faculty, and staff each year.
 The collection includes books, musical scores, and multimedia works which were authored, edited, or translated by MSU faculty, as well as recordings of musical performances.
 The collection currently includes over 3,500 titles.
 The Selma and Stanley Hollander Faculty Book Collection is located in the Main Library, west wing, adjacent to the Richard and Eleanor Chapin Administrative Suite.
 Copies in the collection are available for circulation.
-View the list of titles added to the Selma and Stanley Hollander Faculty Book Collection in 2018.
+View the more information about the the Selma and Stanley Hollander Faculty Book Collection.

-The Special Collections department of the Michigan State University Libraries collects, houses, and preserves rare and unique materials within the MSU Libraries.
+The Stephen O. Murray and Keelung Hong Special Collections department of the Michigan State University Libraries collects, houses, and preserves rare and unique materials within the MSU Libraries.
 Our materials cover a vast array of topics from Africana to Veterinary Medicine.

 The Turfgrass Information Center (TIC) contains the most comprehensive collection of turfgrass educational materials in the world, in both print and digital form.
 TIC has over 280,000 records in its primary database, the Turfgrass Information File (TGIF), which provides international coverage of the turf science literature, including the management of turf-based facilities and other urban grasslands.
 Turfgrass materials of the O. J. Noer Memorial Collection are located in the circulating portion of the Main Library collection, within the TIC (non-circulating), and in Special Collections (also non-circulating).
 Materials within the James B Beard Turfgrass Library Collection are intended as an archive collection for the discipline and do not circulate, but can be used within TIC.
 TIC is on the 3rd floor of the West Wing.